elsayedelmandoh/naive-bayes-LSTM-for-sentiment-analysis-NLP-widebot/README.md

 ## Abstract
-This project involves developing a pipeline for sentiment analysis on text data, such as product reviews or social media posts.
-The goal is to classify sentiment into positive, negative, or neutral categories using both traditional NLP approaches and deep learning methods.
-The project includes data preprocessing, model building, hyperparameter tuning, and performance evaluation.
+Developed a sentiment analysis pipeline to classify text into positive, negative, or neutral categories. utilizing NLTK for text preprocessing and TF-IDF for feature extraction.
+Implemented two models: a machine learning model using Naive Bayes, targeting approximately 93% validation accuracy and 91% testing accuracy, and a deep learning model using LSTM, with both validation and testing accuracies around 92%

 ## Data Acquisition
 Link: [Social Media Sentiments Analysis Dataset](https://www.kaggle.com/datasets/kashishparmar02/social-media-sentiments-analysis-dataset)